vjrantal/bot-sample/README.md

 This can be useful to those looking to get started quickly with either or all of the three points above.

+## Notes for Azure Functions

 To learn how to setup continuous deployment of this bot see: [Continuous deployment for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment)

 To learn how to setup the necessary environment variables, see: [How to configure Azure Function app settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings).

-To get the dependent botbuilder package, run npm install within site\wwwroot\[FUNCTION_DIR] (see above app settings documentation on how to access Kudu).
+> For Azure FTo get the dependent botbuilder package, run npm install within site\wwwroot\[FUNCTION_DIR] (see above app settings documentation on how to access Kudu).

+---

 See the latest build in Travis CI from: